aisha-diamondage/fl63-innovation/rna-seq/scripts/README.md

 This tool is menat to answer the question: are the genes that are differentially expressed between "treatment" and vector unique to each treatment, or are they artifacts and appear in most differentiall analysis?

-- It allows the user to select significance cut-offs from the RNA-Seq analysis (treatment v vector).
+- It allows the user to select significance cut-offs from the RNA-Seq analysis (treatment v vector in set1 and set2 only).
 - It creates upset plots of all genes that pass the set cut-offs in ALL treatment conditions.
 - Counts all codon occurrence in the CDS of the genes for all treatment codons in the genes that are differentially expressed.
 - Provides a table summary of ALL genes that are significantly expressed across all treatment conditions vs vector.
 In this table, the count of each codon in each gene is provided, along with a T/F notations for whether this gene was significantlly differentially expressed int his treatment condition.